-Through December 31, 2022, the Group's financial assets consist of trade and other receivables and cash and cash equivalents.
+During the year ended December 31, 2023, the Group's financial assets consist of trade and other receivables and cash and cash equivalents.
 The Group's objective for holding financial assets is to hold them to collect contractual cash flows, which are solely payment of principal and interest.
 Accordingly, these assets are accounted for at amortized cost.